You should live off campus while you’re an undergrad in college.

 Off-campus housing will provide you with your own room.
 No worries about your suitemate’s long nights or his/her friends.
 Living off campus is truly liberating!
 There’s no one who can tell you how you should act or what time you should be at home!
 Party on Friday night or need quiet space to study for the upcoming test?
 Your house, your rules.

 Living off campus provides students with the opportunity to become an adult.

 Off-campus students have much more responsibilities than most on-campus students; besides the work they have for school, off-campus students are usually responsible for paying their monthly rent, cooking, cleaning, and taking care of other financial matters regarding their living space.

 This truly gives students a chance to be welcomed into the real world.
 With this new experience, they will be prepared to rely on no one but themselves.

-The quality of college dining hall food is usually terrible no matter what school you go to.
+The quality of college dining hall food is usually pretty bad.
 Nothing will ever compare to a home-cooked meal.
 If you choose to live off-campus, you never have to eat in the dining hall again!
 You never have to worry about disliking what’s being served because you make your own menu.

 When you live off-campus, you can cook healthy and affordable meals.
 Alternatively, if you decide you want to splurge and bake a whole tray of chocolate chip cookies for yourself, you can do that too.
 The options are endless when you have your own kitchen.